Welcome to today's edition of the Rush 24-7 podcast.

 Ben Cardin got the gig.

-Uh, but when it when it when it gets down to the you know pedal meeting the medal, it's going to be fascinating to see once we get to this period in 07, when the campaign begins in 08, uh to see how they deal with this.
+But when it gets down to the pedal meeting the medal, it's going to be fascinating to see once we get to this period in 07 when the campaign begins in 08 to see how they deal with this.

 Whether or not the young politician was offended by being dubbed Osama Obama by Rush Limbaugh, the conservative radio talk show host, or blah, blah, blah, blah, I didn't do that.